Partners in Ministry

 Ministries with Youth has a vision for ministry with young people that unites youth in Christ with all other generations and proclaims the love of God without end.

-Racial Ethnic and Women's Ministries/Presbyterian Women equips racial ethnic congregations, develops Presbyterian communities of faith that reflect our multicultural society, builds leaders of every race and gender and works for racial and gender justice.
+Racial Ethnic & Women's Ministries equips racial ethnic congregations, develops Presbyterian communities of faith that reflect our multicultural society, builds leaders of every race and gender and works for racial and gender justice.

 African American Congregational Support provides leadership to all levels of the denomination to strengthen the nurture and witness of Black congregations.